ev-ev/PyManage/README.md

                    |
                \_\_main\_\_.py

-Invoke it by typing "python ." in terminal without quotes
+Invoke it by typing "python ." or "python3 ." in terminal without quotes

 E.g.